StefanoAraujo/dev.studio/README.md

 #Overview

-AniJS Studio es una extension de chrome, que le permitirá crear, probar y añadir prototipos de animaciones a cualquier pagina o aplicación web fácilmente.

-Gracias a su intuitiva interfaz de usuario, usted podrá con solo unos pocos click agregar las animaciones, sin tener que lidear con el código javascript o css.

-Usted podrá integrar las animaciones definidas con su entorno de producción con solo copiar y pegar.
+Aqui va un gif grande animado de lo que se puede hacer.
+O sea tomado del video de Google.

+**AniJS Studio** is a chrome extension that will allow you to create, test, and add animations prototypes to any webpage, or web application easily.

+Thanks to it's intuitive user interface, you will be able to add animations with a few clicks and without dealing with javascript or css code.

-You can easily integrate it with your existing code.
+You can easily integrate it with your existing code, just copy and paste actions.

 It supports all modern desktop and mobile browsers.
-Work well in iPad, iPhone, Android and the modern browsers. ;)

-Está basado en la biblioteca de código abierto AniJS la cúal es Easy to use | Compact - around 7.7kb after gzipping | There is no need for third party libraries.
+It is based on the open source library AniJS, which is compact - around 7.7kb after gzipping | There is no need for third party libraries.

 #Examples

 See all the examples (here)[https://www.youtube.com/playlist?list=PLUVvd_W7urmg5iEmCATQS4ekARgyshUZa]

-If you are encorauge summit your own video to this, and share with others.
+Respond to the challenge and submit your own examples to [] and share them with other developers.

 #Learn

-##The AniJS Sintax.
+##Adding Animations.

 Para agregar las animaciones se usa la sintaxis de AniJS.

+To add the animations AniJS sintaxes are used.

 if (some event), on (some element), do(some animation), to(some target)